zahrra55/Code-Security-Analyzer/README.md

 ### CLI Mode

-1. Run the CLI tool with the following command:
+1.Run the CLI tool with the following command:
    ```bash
    python analyze.py --cli
    ```